Calquence

 For the full list of side effects and restrictions with Calquence, see the package leaflet.

-Calquence showed clear benefits in patients with CLL, whether used on its own or in combination with obinutuzumab, in patients who had not received previous treatment.
-These results were considered clinically relevant.
+Calquence showed clear benefits in patients with CLL, whether used on its own or in combination with other cancer treatments, in terms of how long patients lived without their cancer getting worse.
 Even though the studies involved older patients and those with other illnesses, the results are likely to apply to younger and fitter patients too.

 Most patients with previously untreated MCL who are older than 65 years are not able to undergo intensive treatments that are part of ASCT.
 Furthermore, there is an unmet medical need for patients with previously untreated MCL as there is no curative treatment available.
 The use of Calquence with bendamustine and rituximab delayed death or worsening of the cancer, that was considered to be valuable for patients.